robindanzinger/chadojs/example/example.md

 ![alt tag](https://github.com/robindanzinger/chadojs/blob/master/example/overview.jpg)

 The customer is the client of our program.
 Waiter, Chef and Pantry shall be our units, i.e. they should work and be tested independently.
+We start writing code from outside-in.
+Our first unit will be the Waiter, then the Chef and finally the Pantry.

 ### 0. using chado in your test files
 ```js